chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 .. note:: Chef Automate requires Push Jobs Server 1.x and is not compatible with Push Jobs Server 2.x.
 If you are installing Chef Automate on Red Hat Enterprise Linux/CentOS 7, use the Red Hat Enterprise Linux/CentOS 6 package for Push Jobs Server 1.x (available at `<https://downloads.chef.io/push-jobs-server/redhat/>`_) and manually install it.
 For other platforms, you can use the automated installation method for Push Jobs Server 1.x as described below.

 Download the appropriate package for your platform from `<https://downloads.chef.io/push-jobs-server/>`_  and copy it to the Chef server.
-The location that it's been saved to is referred to as `$PATH_TO_DOWNLOADED_PACKAGE`.
+The location that it's been saved to is referred to as `PATH_TO_DOWNLOADED_PACKAGE`.

 Run the command below on the Chef server:

 .. code-block:: bash

-   sudo chef-server-ctl install opscode-push-jobs-server --path $PATH_TO_DOWNLOADED_PACKAGE
+   sudo chef-server-ctl install opscode-push-jobs-server --path PATH_TO_DOWNLOADED_PACKAGE

 Completing Setup
 -----------------------------------------------------